 Thanks Reynolds family for trusting Leap Photography to capture this moment in your families story.

-MERRY CHRISTMAS EVERYONE!
-It’s a time to be surrounded by family and the ones you love.
-With that in mind… I thought today would be a good day to introduce the Rising family to all of you.
+HAPPY HOLIDAYS EVERYONE!
+I hope you are spending your day surrounded by family and the ones you love.
+With that in mind… I thought today would be a good day to share the Rising family portraits.

 I’ve known Dawn, the momma of this family, for a number of years now.
-I believe we initially met at the Wedding Party Show, a bridal show for engaged couples looking for wedding resources.
-Over the years, the two of us kept running into each other at wedding industry events/weddings and a friendship was formed.
-We even kept in contact when the Rising family moved to Japan for a year and a half.
+I believe we initially met at the Wedding Party Show.
+It’s a bridal show for engaged couples looking for wedding resources such as Dj’s, catering and photogrphy.
+Over the years, the two of us kept running into each other at wedding industry events and weddings.
+A friendship was formed.
+So much so that we even kept in contact when the Rising family moved to Japan for a year and a half.

-Upon their arrival back to Idaho, Dawn decided to signup for something she’s always thought about… but never had done.
+When the family moved back to Idaho, Dawn decided to signup for something she’d been thinking about for some time.
 The Mrs. Idaho competition.
-Now that the family was back in town, her girls were older and she had time to commit to this new challenge… she jumped into the competition and didn’t look back.
+Her girls were now older and she had the time needed to commit to the challenge.
+She jumped into the competition and didn’t look back.
 It was her way of volunteering time to the community and meeting new like minded friends.

 Thank You Rising Family for choosing Leap Photography as your family photographer!